Fay Templeton: Weber & Fields

 In 1896, the comic duo Joe Weber and Lew Fields leased a Broadway theater which they dubbed the "Weber & Fields' Broadway Music Hall"; with this as a base of operations, they formed a stock company made up of headliners, including Templeton.
 Her appearance and weight well suited the burlesque stage rather than Gay Nineties; moreover, her comedic versatility, long dark hair, sultry smile, and throaty-voiced singing continued to win over audiences.

 In "Fiddle Dee Dee", a 1900 Weber & Fields production, Templeton performed the John Stromberg composition "Ma Blushin' Rosie, Ma Posie Sweet", its first performance.
-The number which became the hit of the show, and was re-recorded by multiple artists in later years, including Al Jolson.
+The number became the hit of the show and was re-recorded by multiple artists in later years, including Al Jolson.
 In 1901, she premiered "I'm a Respectable Working Girl" in a new Music Hall show; this production incorporated elements of one-act burlesque shows "Quo Vas Iss", "Arizona", 'Exhibit II", and "Fiddle Dee Dee".
 For all of these, music was composed Stromberg with lyrics by Edgar Smith.

 In 1903, Templeton introduced the whimsical "The Woodchuck Song" (How much wood would a woodchuck chuck) written by Robert Hobart Davis for her, as part of the musical The Runaways.